Who are you and what do you do?

 Please share an anecdote that is unique to our industry.

-What advice would you like to share here that has been important to you?
+In a few words, what advice would you like to share here that has been important to you?